BrandonPCollins/Project-3/README.md

 ## Credits

-The [How to Code Battleships in Python](https://www.youtube.com/watch?v=tF1WRCrd_HQ) by Knowledge Mavens on youtube was instrumental in giving my initial code the basis to build on.
+* The [How to Code Battleships in Python](https://www.youtube.com/watch?v=tF1WRCrd_HQ) by Knowledge Mavens on youtube was instrumental in giving my initial code the basis to build on.

+* The Code Institute [Ultimate Battleships](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+PE_PAGPPF+2021_Q2/courseware/b3378fc1159e43e3b70916fdefdfae51/605f34e006594dc4ae19f5e60ec75e2e/) sample ReadMe for providing the idea for the project.

 ## Reminders